nvn-nil/django_account_api/README.rst

 Django Accounts API
 ===================

-This is a Django app to enable toke authentication end-points for a django project.
-This app would expose rest api endpoints for login, logout and registering a user.
+This is a Django app to enable token authentication end-points for a django project.
+This app would expose rest api endpoints for user registration, login, logout and to query for user information.

 Was a part of a higher django-react application and separated out for code reuse and to help user bootstrap and impement auth as an extension.